ffouquet42/Libft/README.md

 # Libft

+*Version: 15*

 ## Grade - 125/100

-	/!\ screen /!\
+`screen`
 Mandatory Part : 100/100
 Bonus Part : 25/25

 ## Description

-*Version: 15*

 This first project as a student of 42 consists of recoding a certain number of functions from the standard C library, as well as other utility functions that we will be able to reuse throughout our course.
 You will find the English and French subjects in the "subjects" folder.

 ## What's in this project

 This project contains several functions from the C library and other functions.
 It was realized with all the bonus.
 All the files are normed following the standard of 42.
 Here is the complete list below.

 ### Mandatory Part 1 - Libc Functions